ralscha/sse-eventbus-demo/README.md

 the [sse-eventbus](https://github.com/ralscha/sse-eventbus) library.

-The application uses the [ECharts](https://github.com/ecomfe/echarts) library to visualize the data in the browser.
+The application uses the [ECharts](https://github.com/ecomfe/echarts) library to visualise the data in the browser.

 #### Start the application